inmation/WebStudio-docs/webstudio/actions/README.md

 Sending message from one to another widget can be done using the `send` action.
 This action does not change the output message.
 The output message is the same as the input message.

-Example to send a message to another component to update itself:

 ```json
 {
     "type": "send",